 Below are some cases, new and old, that give example settlement amounts and jury payouts in discectomy and fusion car accident lawsuits.

 - Dutton v.
 Foltz Welding (Illinois 2024): A pickup truck collided with a tractor-trailer.
-The driver of the tractor-trailer did not seek immediate treatment and finished his route.
+The tractor-trailer driver did not seek immediate treatment and finished his route.
 Ten days later, he sought urgent care for headaches and neck and lower back pain.
 Six days after that, he returned for further treatment, and the doctors did a full workup on him.
 An MRI revealed a cervical syrinx at C4/C5, necessitating surgeries, including a syrinx fenestration, C5-C6 fusion, and C4-C5 laminectomy and decompression.
-At trial, the plaintiff testified The defendant admitted negligence for the collision but contested the causation of the syrinx and subsequent injuries, arguing the impact was minor and there was a delay in seeking treatment.
+At trial, the plaintiff testified.
+The defendant admitted negligence for the collision but contested the causation of the syrinx and subsequent injuries, arguing the impact was minor and there was a delay in seeking treatment.
 The jury saw it differently, awarding $12,208,790.
 This is a good example of a neck surgery C5-C6-C7 settlement or verdict.

 - Carbone v.
 NYC Transit (New York 2024): The plaintiff, a Verizon employee, was stopped at a red light when a sedan behind him was rear-ended by a bus, pushing his vehicle 40 feet into the intersection.
 The plaintiff sustained neck, back, and shoulder injuries.
 He was diagnosed with an L5-S1 herniation and annular tear, lumbar and cervical derangements, radiculopathy, facet synovitis, lumbosacral derangement, posterior paraspinal fasciitis, loss of lumbar lordosis, and shoulder injuries, including a partial thickness tear of the right supraspinatus tendon.
 His treatments included a lumbar epidural steroid injection, arthroscopic shoulder surgery, bilateral facet joint injections, lumbar medial branch blocks, physical therapy, chiropractic treatment, acupuncture, and a decompressive lumbar laminectomy with medial facetectomies, arthrodesis, and bone grafting.
 Additional bilateral lumbar injections followed.
 The defense argued that the injuries were not serious and were related to pre-existing conditions.
 The jury, however, saw it very differently.
 It found that the injuries significantly limited his ability to perform daily activities and awarded him $23,360,765.
 This case is a good example of why ACDF surgery settlements can have very high payout values.